-Perfect location for amazing day trips: Sintra for castles and Cascais for the Atlantic Ocean.
+Perfect locations from Lisbon for amazing day trips are Sintra for castles and Cascais for the Atlantic Ocean.

 Sintra is an UNESCO World Heritage Site for a reason and is a fascinating place to visit.
 Is one of the most popular day trips from Lisbon.
 I only visited Pena Palace, so I have still plenty of reasons to return, hopefully on a sunny day.
 I was “lucky” enough to be in Sintra in the only day that was raining, but perhaps rain made my visit to this castle even more magical.

 Home is where I hear the waves.

 Being born at the seaside, home is where I hear the waves, so to head to the Atlantic Ocean in Cascais was an amazing experience.
-The train journey takes about 30 to 40 minutes, and I took the train for Cais do Sodre station.
+The journey takes about 30 minutes, and I took the train for Cais do Sodre station.
 This time, on the way to Cascais, I stopped in Belem, for the Age of the discoveries history lesson.

 The beaches here are sandy and with crystal cleat water.
 The main beach in Cascais is Praia da Ribeira, but my favourite one was Praia da Rainha.